Logo

 Recently renovated along lines faithful to its original design.
 This house figured during World War II when it was said to have been occupied by Japanese troops.

-Antonio J. Montalván II made this list when he was still a member of the Cagayan de Oro Historical and Cultural Commission.
-The original document does not contain photos. | Published by the Heritage Conservation Advocates, Cagayan de Oro, Philippines, January 10, 2006.
-Updated October 13, 2023.
+The author, Antonio J. Montalván II, made this list when he was still a member of the Cagayan de Oro Historical and Cultural Commission.
+Photos have been added by Elson T. Elizaga since then.

 Home